PurwadhikaDev/AlphaGroup_DTI_OL_02_FinalProject/README.md

 [Olist](https://pt.wikipedia.org/wiki/Olist) is a Brazilian e-commerce technology startup founded in February 2015 in Curitiba by Tiago Dalvi.
 It spun off from his earlier marketplace venture, Solidarium (est. 2007).

-Olist is not a traditional marketplace—it operates as a **commerce enabler**.
+Olist is not a traditional marketplace, it operates as a **commerce enabler**.
 Small and medium-sized retailers upload their product catalogs to Olist, which manages the listings across major marketplaces (Amazon, Mercado Livre, B2W), handles logistics, and provides financial services.

 By 2018, Olist was:
 - Backed by **Series B venture capital**, including **SoftBank Vision Fund**, Redpoint e.ventures, and 500 Startups
 - Supporting **12,000+ merchants** and connecting them to **13 marketplaces**
 - Expanding its scope beyond marketplace integration into **logistics and merchant capital** services

-In short, **2018 Olist was a growth-stage, VC-backed startup** prioritizing scale and customer retention—making it reasonable to optimize for **long-term satisfaction over short-term operational cost**.
+In short, **2018 Olist was a growth-stage, VC-backed startup** prioritizing scale and customer retention, making it reasonable to optimize for **long-term satisfaction over short-term operational cost**.

 **Sources**:
 - [Wikipedia: Olist](https://pt.wikipedia.org/wiki/Olist)